peregrineshahin/ChessProgrammingWiki/content/WCCC_1989Workshop.md

 ### Session 2

 The second day began with opening remarks by [Claude Shannon](Claude_Shannon "Claude Shannon"), who recalled that in the 40s relays rather than transistors were the state of the art.
-He still feft that games were an excellent test bed for understanding intelligence, and predicted that within the next 25 years computers would outplay the best humans at chess [[18]](#cite_note-18) :
+He still feft that games were an excellent test bed for understanding intelligence, and predicted that within the next 25 years computers would outplay the best humans at chess <a id="cite-note-18" href="#cite-ref-18">[18]</a> :